 Above, you can see that handwritten AWS CloudFormation is marked as a HOLD technique.
 For those of you who are not familiar with the categories - Thoughtworks is classifying specific solutions, tools, and techniques with labels ADOPT, TRIAL, ASSES, and HOLD.
 As you’ve probably deduced, the last one says to proceed with caution when using it.

-Being brutally honest, inside this paragraph, there is plenty of arguments against AWS CloudFormation, and they have a point there.
-However, that reflects only more aware voices of the community.
+Honestly: inside this paragraph, there is plenty of arguments against AWS CloudFormation, and they have a point there.
+However, that reflects only the more familiar voices of the community.

-Here is the problem with this reasoning in a broader context: when you are choosing infrastructure as code solution, many experts say like a mantra that you need a tool that is an OSS one because you will be increasing your vendor lock-in without tat.
+Here is the problem with this reasoning in a broader context: when you choose infrastructure as code solution, many experts say like a mantra that you need a tool that is an OSS one because you will be increasing your vendor lock-in without tat.

-When I am starting a discussion with the claim about the imaginative danger of vendor lock-in, many people actually pushback again and begin to talk about why it’s so wrong to use a tool for infrastructure as code provided by your cloud provider.
+When I am starting a discussion with the claim about vendor lock-in’s imaginative danger, many people actually push back again and begin to talk about why it’s so wrong to use a tool for infrastructure as code provided by your cloud provider.

 Well, this motivation it’s a fallacy, so allow me to explain why.

 Leaky abstractions are the wrong answer to a vendor lock-in problem